-As an American, I’ve always found it interesting how we possess all the “rules” and guidelines pertaining to good nutrition and living well, yet we’re still among the heaviest, sickest and most stressed people worldwide.
+Honestly, I’ve always found it interesting how we as Americans possess all the “rules” and guidelines pertaining to good nutrition and living well, yet we’re still among the heaviest, sickest and most stressed people worldwide.

-On the flip side, the many Europeans who smoke in moderation, drink in moderation and have diets largely comprised of dietary cholesterol and saturated fat are relatively leaner, much healthier and arguably happier than us here in the states.
+On the flip side, the many Europeans who’ve adopted diets inclusive of saturated fat and cholesterol-rich foods are relatively leaner, much healthier and arguably happier than us here in the states.

 So, what’s the problem here?

 Why are we so quick to shun red meat?

 What’s wrong with taking in a little beef or lamb on occasion?

 The real problem with red meat starts and ends with traditional Western practices, specifically in terms of preparation methods, portion sizes and food pairings.

 Unbeknownst to many, red meat is not the sole cause of obesity, poor health and early death in America or anywhere else.
 After all, humans have been eating meat since the beginning of time.
 The real problem with red meat starts and ends with traditional Western practices, specifically in terms of preparation methods, portion sizes and food pairings.